learn-co-curriculum/react-rendering/README.md

 I think, because it's this weird boolean escape hatch from the rest of the update portion of the lifecycle.

+## Suggested metaphors and narratives
+This is a pretty hard one to really frame into a coherent narrative.
+Maybe something like a movie set would work?
+Props & state are the script, and actors are elements.
+Since we have a vision (state & props) for the movie, the scene should always play out the same way.
+We can use action/cut metaphors for the component updating to clarify the right time to do these things.
+For the `shouldComponentUpdate()` metaphor, maybe we could use something like the director changing their mind mid-scene, and the scene/actors should only change their lines (= updating the component) when the script or whatever (state & props) actually changes?

 ## Resources

 - [React: Component Specs and Lifecycle](https://github.com/learn-co-curriculum/react-rendering)